secoda/gitbook/integrations/data-visualization-tools/tableau-integration/README.md

 ---
-description: This page is an overview for the Tableau integration with Secoda
+description: An overview of the Tableau integration with Secoda
 ---

 # Tableau